immutable/contracts/script/staking/README.md

 ## Simple Deployment

-To deploy the `StakeHolderERC20.sol` or the `StakeHolderWIMX.sol` contract with a `ERC1967Proxy.sol`, use the `deploySimple.sh` script.
+To deploy the `StakeHolderERC20V2.sol` or the `StakeHolderWIMXV2.sol` contract with a `ERC1967Proxy.sol`, use the `deploySimple.sh` script.

 In addition to the common variables described above, the following variables must be specified via the environment or a `.env` file for the `deploySimple.sh` script:

 * `DEPLOYER_ADDRESS`: Address that corresponds to the hardware wallet or private key.
-This account is used to deploy the `StakeHolderERC20` or `StakeHolderWIMX` and the `ERC1967Proxy` contracts.
+This account is used to deploy the `StakeHolderERC20V2` or `StakeHolderWIMXV2` and the `ERC1967Proxy` contracts.
 * `ROLE_ADMIN`: Account that will be the initial role administrator.
 Accounts with the role administrator access can manage which accounts have `UPGRADE_ADMIN` and `DISTRIBUTED_ADMIN` access.
 Specify 0x0000000000000000000000000000000000000000 to have no account with role administrator access.
-* `UPGRADE_ADMIN`: Initial account that will be authorised to upgrade the StakeHolderERC20 contract.
+* `UPGRADE_ADMIN`: Initial account that will be authorised to upgrade the StakeHolderERC20V2 contract.
 Specify 0x0000000000000000000000000000000000000000 to have no account with upgrade administrator access.

 ## Complex Deployment

-To deploy the `StakeHolderERC20.sol` or the `StakeHolderWIMX.sol` contract with a `ERC1967Proxy.sol` and a `TimelockController` using an `OwnableCreate3Deployer`, use the `deployComplex.sh` script.
+To deploy the `StakeHolderERC20V2.sol` or the `StakeHolderWIMXV2.sol` contract with a `ERC1967Proxy.sol` and a `TimelockController` using an `OwnableCreate3Deployer`, use the `deployComplex.sh` script.
 If you do not have access to an `OwnableCreate3Deployer` contract, use the `deployDeployer.sh` script to deploy this contract first.

 In addition to the common variables described above, the following variables must be specified via the environment or a `.env` file for the `deployDeployer.sh` script: